Ladyk3000/online-store-api/README.md

 This project relies on the [Docker](https://www.docker.com/) and the [Docker Compose](https://github.com/docker/compose).
 You should install them to build and run the project.

-The system uses [RabbitMQ](https://www.rabbitmq.com/) and [PostgreSQL](https://www.postgresql.org/) as message broker and RDBMS respectively.
+The system uses [PostgreSQL](https://www.postgresql.org/).
 Docker containers forwards default ports for them, therefore you should make sure, that these services shutted down or you should map different ports in _docker-compose.yml_ file.

 ### Build